What is fact and what is fiction in Netflix’s Prince Andrew film Scoop?

 Where is Amanda Thirsk?

-Hawes portrays Andrew’s private secretary in Scoop as a woman completely spellbound by Andrew, as someone desperate for the world to see the funny and kind man that she sees.
-In the film, she is the person who meets with McAlister and presses the duke to agree to the interview.
+Hawes portrays Andrew’s private secretary as a woman completely spellbound by Andrew, as someone desperate for the world to see the funny and kind man she sees.
+In Scoop, she is the person who meets with McAlister and presses the duke to agree to the interview.

 Thirsk started working as Andrew’s private secretary in 2012; she was a key part of Andrew’s all-female inner circle of aides and advisers, dubbed “Andy’s Angels”.